maxfierrog/maxfierrog.github.io/content/resume.md

 {{< collapse "summary"="Details..." >}}

-I am part of the Ads AI Infrastructure group, where I own a project that will facilitate automatic tuning of hyper- and production parameters for models that are online-trained, such as the models that estimate the probability of a user's click on a given ad on their feed.
+Improved automatic tuning of hyper- and production parameters for models that are online-trained by lowering the overhead of trial-based experimentation, which is used in their automatic tuning routines.
+Examples of these models are those that estimate the probability of a user's click on a given ad on their feed.
 Tuning these parameters helps minimize both loss and compute-related cost overhead.

-This mostly looks like writing [typed Python](https://pyre-check.org/) and working with a very wide breadth of internal tooling, including HPC schedulers, database services, and [distributed computing frameworks](https://engineering.fb.com/2016/05/09/core-infra/introducing-fblearner-flow-facebook-s-ai-backbone/).
+This mostly looked like writing [typed Python](https://pyre-check.org/) and working with a very wide breadth of internal tooling, including HPC schedulers, database services, and [distributed computing frameworks](https://engineering.fb.com/2016/05/09/core-infra/introducing-fblearner-flow-facebook-s-ai-backbone/).

 {{< /collapse >}}